 Few cultures have had a greater influence on our country and region than those of Latin America and Iberia.
 The Cine Latino program celebrates the cinematic history and rich tapestry of Spanish and Portuguese language film, and the powerful and captivating cinematic storytelling emerging from three continents and nine countries.

 As rich and varied as the continent itself, African cinema is formative and historic, nascent and unconventional, blazing a trail of innovation and identity.
 The images and stories become an indelible part of our global cinematic language.
 Experience these vivid and inspiring stories, both real and fictional, that continue to emerge from countries all across the world’s second largest continent.

 You don’t have to be a Minnesotan to appreciate the Nordic spirit.
 Take in the sights and sounds of the far Northern climes where, for at least a few days each year, the sun never sets.
 This selection of fiction and documentaries from Norway, Sweden, Denmark, Finland, and Iceland offers a snapshot of new Nordic cinema and a nod to Minnesota’s European heritage.

 New American Visions

-No program embraces the number of countries, languages, styles, and genres better than World Cinema.
-Travel the globe and rediscover it from a multitude of new perspectives in this showcase of new fiction and documentary films from dozens of countries.
+No program embraces the number of countries, cultures, languages, styles, and genres better than World Cinema.
+Travel the globe and rediscover it from a multitude of perspectives in this showcase of new fiction and documentary films from dozens of countries.
 World Cinema is generously sponsored by Mary and Paul Reyelts.